kukuu/fintech-open-banking-api/README.md

 # Open Banking  API

 Open Banking APIs play a vital role in transforming the financial services landscape by fostering innovation, empowering consumers, knowledge sharing and promoting healthy competition.
-They create a more inclusive and efficient financial ecosystem that benefits individuals, businesses, and financial institutions alike.
+They create a more inclusive and efficient financial competitive ecosystem that benefits individuals, businesses, and financial institutions alike.

 ## Scenario:
  A third-party financial app wants to access a user's account information from a bank securely.